 Dan also delivered an unprecedented $220 million to repair mass transit in and around Grand Central Terminal, seizing the opportunity to rezone areas of East Midtown to promote growth and deliver better subway service.
 And in order to dramatically improve local parkland, he helped broker a deal between the United Nations and the City to fund an East River Greenway at no additional cost to city taxpayers.

 With a background in civil rights and education advocacy, Dan represented thirteen same-sex couples seeking marriage equality in New York State, and sought and received funding to rebuild African-American churches in Virginia and Georgia burned by racially-motivated arson.
 Dan also represented the Partnership for New York City in the Campaign for Fiscal Equity lawsuit and directed the New York Civil Rights Coalition's "Unlearning Stereotypes: Civil Rights and Race Relations Program" in 42 New York City public schools, teaching students non-violent ways to combat racial discrimination.

-Prior to his election, Dan was a litigator at the New York Law firm of Paul, Weiss, Rifkind, Wharton & Garrison, LLP, and a law clerk for the Honorable Colleen McMahon of the Southern District of New York.
-He is a graduate of Dartmouth College and the University of Pennsylvania Law School, where he served as Editor-in-Chief of the University of Pennsylvania Law Review.
+Prior to entering public office, Dan practiced as a securities litigator at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+He also served as a law clerk to the Honorable Colleen McMahon of the United States District Court for the Southern District of New York.